If you have sustained a foot injury due to an accident that wasn’t your fault, you may be entitled to make a foot injury claim for compensation.

 - Trips, slips and falls – these accidents may happen at work, in a shopping centre, at the park or whilst walking along a public path for example due to obstacles or uneven surfaces.

 The foot actually has a fairly complex structure as it is made up of a combination of bones, tendons, and ligaments, therefore suffering a foot injury could result in a number of different problems with the foot that will also differ in severity and the impact it has on the victim.
-When making a foot injury compensation claim, it is important to get a proper diagnosis to help determine its severity as the amount paid will largely depend on this.
+When making a foot injury compensation claim, it is important to get a proper diagnosis to help determine its severity as the amount of compensation which can be paid will largely depend on this.

 Due to the complexity of the foot, there are a number of different types of injuries that may occur following an accident.
 The most common are: